pelavarre/byoverbs/README.md

 Like you can start with 3 I and mix ← ↑ → ↓ Arrow Keys into your Input ended with ⌃C, and then V Py does work the same as if you told Vi Q Q I ⌃C 3 @ Q to record/ replay all your Input.
-Vi Py 3 I is lots less intricate than Classic Vim starts with Q Q and ends with ⌃C 3 @ Q
+Vi Py 3 I is lots less intricate than all that

 Vi Py 3 I also still works if you stop the Replace or Insert with ⌃C, unlike Classic Vim that cancels the Repeat 3